My Master Satan 3

 Dir.
 Dakota Ray (2015)

 A group of serial killer friends get together to drop acid, see the devil, and do his bidding.

 I've been fortunate enough to review many movies that have been sent to me, and I've gotten to see some real treasures.
 I'm a huge fan of horror comedies, and, when done right, I would say it's right up there with my favorite sub-genres.
 It's incredibly hard to pull off, because you have to have the right amount of humor, the right amount of violence, and the right amount of horror.
 You also have to make sure that all three fit the tone of the film.
-With My Master Satan: 3 Tales Of Drug Fueled Violence, some of this is hit, while other pieces miss.
+With My Master Satan: 3 Tales Of Drug Fueled Violence, some of this is hit, while other pieces miss by a mile.

 Three stories combined into one, My Master Satan expands on first-time director Dakota Bailey's earlier short film, which occupies most of the first part of the film.
 Three serial killer friends trip acid and see Satan, and they decide to let his philosophy determine their actions.
 They decide that man is the real devil, and their actions follow suit.
 There are several animal deaths in the film, none of them particularly real looking, as cuts away from the camera allow for the removal of the animal from danger.

 And that's really the best characterization of this film.
 It's sort of a lower budget, non-gory August Underground.
 Unfortunately, AU was only worthwhile because of the gore and special effects.
 The degraded video of My Master Satan certainly lends the film an air of authenticity, and I think that with some more experience and money, these filmmakers could do a lot more.
 The ideas are there, and there's a good rapport between the actors (who are all friends in real life.)